FDA approves Trevena’s Olinvyk for clinical controlled settings

 Knocked back by a complete response letter (CRL) in late 2018, Trevena Inc. dusted itself off, resubmitted its NDA for oliceridine and found satisfaction as the FDA has approved the opioid agonist.

-Olinvyk (oliceridine) received agency approval for managing moderate to severe acute pain in adults when the pain is severe enough to require an I.V. opioid and for patients whose alternative treatments are inadequate.
-Olinvyk, previously known as Olinvo, was approved on its August 7 PDUFA date.
+Branded Olinvyk, the drug received agency approval for managing moderate to severe acute pain in adults when the pain is severe enough to require an I.V. opioid and for patients whose alternative treatments are inadequate.
+Olinvyk, previously known as Olinvo, was approved on its Aug.
+7 PDUFA date.

 The opioid agonist is only approved for short-term hospital or other controlled clinical setting use, which includes inpatient and outpatient procedures.
 The FDA’s maximum recommended daily dose limit is set at 27 mg.
 High-risk patients – elderly, obese, renally impaired and/or co-morbid – compose the initial target market.